MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Proposed Method

-where $\sigma = 10^{-4}$ is a small number to stabilize the ratio.
+where $Z$ is a normalization factor. $x^c_{ij}$ is the pixel intensity value for $c$ color channel at pixel located at $i,j$.
 This loss encourages the weight map to give a higher weight to the achromatic pixels.
-The loss only decreases to near zero when the three elements in $c$ are close to each other, which represents an achromatic pixel.
+The loss only decreases to nearly zero when the three elements in $\sigma$ are closely aligned with each other, signifying an achromatic pixel.

-\paragraph{Edge Detection} Edge detection is a task to predict color and texture boundaries in images.
-In statistic-based color constancy methods (e.g., ~\cite{van2007edge,blackwell1988quantitative,bianco2008improving,celik2012adaptive}), spatial-statistical methods use gradients and frequency information to provide relatively large intensity differences, which are the key to illumination estimation.
-In many learning-based methods, the models extract the features of scene contents, including the surface texture and color discontinuities.
-For this reason, we consider the edge detection task as an auxiliary task that can help our model to learn the cues of surface and light colors.

-In the training process, since there are no edge detection ground truths for color constancy datasets, our edge detection model is supervised by pseudo labels.
-In our experiment, the pseudo labels are generated by a pretrained HED model \cite{xie2015holistically}.
-In brief, this method learns rich hierarchical representations by convolutional neural networks and performs fast edge and object boundary detection.
-A mean square error (MSE) loss $L_E$ is implemented to compare the prediction of our model and the pseudo label.

-\paragraph{U-shaped Structure} In most existing deep learning color constancy methods (e.g.,~\cite{lo2021clcc,afifi2022auto,bianco2017single,sidorov2019conditional}), CNNs are adopted in the encoder and decoder with residual blocks to merge the contextual features.
-To overcome the intrinsic receptive-field limit of CNNs \cite{huang2018multimodal, lee2018diverse}, we proposed to utilize a transformer-based U-shaped architecture.
-Our network is built upon the transformer and UNet\cite{ronneberger2015u}, which has a U shape and skip-connections.
-For each task, the network consists of an encoder, middle blocks (for the primary task), and a decoder.
-The encoder is shared by three tasks, while each task has its own decoder.
+More importantly, the output from the primary color constancy task should align with the learned local light information from this auxiliary task.
+Specifically, when applying the predicted weight map $w$ to the predicted white-balanced image from the primary task, $x^\text{primary}$, the weighted average should be achromatic as well.
+This requirement ensures that the achromatic pixels identified in the auxiliary task match the white balance corrections made in the primary task.
+Therefore, the consistency loss is defined as $L_\text{A-cons}(x^\text{primary},w)$ using Eq.~(\ref{eq:A}).